-5. How is ongoing discipline maintained throughout their lives, and if discipline techniques are used how is this hidden from the tourists who ride them?
-It is being sold as a humane romantic activity, and the tourists who ride them appear to come away feeling that the elephant enjoys the interaction with them?
+5. How is ongoing discipline maintained throughout an elephant's life?
+And if disciplinary techniques are used how is this hidden from the tourists who ride them?
+Elephant Back Safaris are being sold as a humane and romantic activity, and the tourists who ride them appear to come away feeling that the elephant enjoy the interaction with them.
+Is this true?

-Elephants are broken through the techniques that are described in the report.
+Elephants can be broken through the techniques described in point 3 above.
 Once dominance has been established it can be maintained through a delicate balance of fear and reward.
 If the elephant is "good" (does what it is told) it receives treats.
 If it is "bad" it is yanked on the ear with the ankus, prodded on the legs, shouted at, etc. In our opinion, the training methods used physically, behaviorally, psychologically and emotionally harm the elephants.
 People who use bullhooks often claim that these instruments are only a "guide".
-In the wild dominance between elephants is based on age-dependent body size (Poole, 1989; Archie et al.,2006).
+In the wild dominance between elephants is based on age-dependent body size (Poole, 1989; Archie et al., 2006).
 Thus older, larger animals rank above smaller younger animals.
-The only way a human being (approx. 1/60 the weight of an elephant) can rank above an adult elephant is either through fear, learned helplessness, or in rare cases through respect based on companionship and trust.
-By maintaining a fear of the consequences, bullhooks and other "guides" ensure that an elephant will engage in activities it would rather not engage in (such as stand still in a line; defecate on command; etc).
+The only way a human being (approx. 1/60 the weight of an elephant) can rank above an adult elephant is either through fear and learned helplessness, or in rare cases through respect based on companionship and trust.
+By maintaining fear of the conesguences, bullhooks and other "guides" ensure that an elephant will engage in activities it would rather not engage in (such as stand still in a line; defecate on command; etc).
 The fear of being jabbed, however lightly, ensures that an elephant obeys commands or follows a guide, if you will.
 In this process, however, the independent will, choice, autonomy and purpose that we argue is so important to the life of an elephant is destroyed.